-These are tasks that recur at a given frequency, e.g. inspection task.
-This article is inked to creating a recurring task
+These are Tasks that recur at a given frequency, e.g. inspection task.
+This article is linked to understanding the scheduler

 When creating a Task, it helps if there is a task type to assign the task to.
 Arthur provides a set of default Task types, however on Professional and Enterprise packages you can define your own.
 This article is linked to understanding task types

 Sub-tasks are designed to be added to Tasks so the manager can track all steps that need to be taken in order to complete the Task.
 Checklists can be added manually or automatically on creation of a task.